mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

     blockComment = L.skipBlockComment "/*" "*/"
 ```

-This is generally called *space consumer*, often you'll need only one space
+`sc` is generally called *space consumer*.
+Often you'll need only one space
 consumer, but you can define as many of them as you want.
 Note that this new
 module allows you avoid consuming newline characters automatically, just use
 something different than `space1` as first argument of `space`.
 Even better,